Objectives

 1. Start with a sky-observation prompt on sunrise, sunset, and the changing appearance of the Moon.

-2. Teach Earth’s rotation and orbit using annotated diagrams or a physical model, then connect these motions to day and night and the seasons.
+2. Work through Earth’s rotation and orbit using annotated diagrams or a physical model, then connect these motions to day and night and the seasons.

-3. Build the Moon phase model step by step, making students identify the Sun, Earth, Moon, and the illuminated side at each position.
+3. Build the Moon phase model step by step, making you identify the Sun, Earth, Moon, and the illuminated side at each position.

 4. Finish with one short average-orbital-speed calculation and a mixed explanation task on the Earth-Moon system.

-• Ask students to decide whether day and night are caused by the Earth’s rotation or by the Earth’s orbit, and require a reason.
+• Check whether you can decide whether day and night are caused by the Earth’s rotation or by the Earth’s orbit, and give a reason.

-• Use a hinge question where students identify which season a hemisphere experiences when tilted towards the Sun.
+• Use a hinge question where you identify which season a hemisphere experiences when tilted towards the Sun.

-• Give one Moon-phase diagram and ask students to explain why only part of the Moon appears lit from Earth.
+• Try one Moon-phase diagram and check whether you can explain why only part of the Moon appears lit from Earth.

-• Students often say the seasons are caused by the Earth being closer to the Sun.
+• Saying the seasons are caused by the Earth being closer to the Sun.
 Keep the axis tilt and sunlight angle central to every explanation.

 • Some think the Moon’s phases are caused by the Earth’s shadow.
 Contrast phases with eclipses so the difference is explicit.

-• Students may confuse rotation with orbit.
+• You may confuse rotation with orbit.
 Keep the three main cycles on the same summary diagram so their timescales are easy to compare.

 • Set retrieval questions that compare the three repeating cycles and their causes.